Mahjong Etiquette and Superstitions Every Player Should Know

 Research in sports psychology has shown that rituals and superstitions can actually improve performance by reducing stress and increasing concentration.
 Whether or not the superstitions themselves have any metaphysical power, their psychological benefits are real.

-As mahjong gains popularity worldwide, mahjong rules and etiquette have evolved to accommodate different cultural contexts and playing environments.
+As mahjong gains popularity worldwide, modern mahjong etiquette continues to evolve to accommodate different cultural contexts and playing environments.

 With the rise of online mahjong platforms, new etiquette considerations have emerged: